Tuscan GP Qualifying: Lewis Hamilton claims Mugello pole from Valtteri Bottas

 Despite Hamilton dominating the championship, Bottas has tended to be the Mercedes driver who has started fastest in opening practice sessions so far this season.

-That Friday/Saturday morning advantage was even more pronounced for the Finn as the field got up to speed around fast and relentless Mugello as he completed a hat-trick of fastest times ahead of Hamilton, who had admitted after P2 that he was not at yet completely at the car's best.
+That Friday/Saturday morning advantage was even more pronounced for the Finn as the field got up to speed around Mugello as he completed a hat-trick of fastest times ahead of Hamilton, who had admitted after P2 that he was not at yet completely at the car's best.

-Reflecting on his journey to an eventful pole, Hamilton said: "It's been a really tough weekend if I'm being honest.

 "I've been working so hard in the background to try and improve.
 The team did such a great job and I finally got the lap that I needed.
 I couldn't go quicker at the end, but it was job done.